Leann Andrews: Co-Founder, Traction; Assistant Professor, Penn State University

-Lyle Bicknell: Principal Urban Designer, Department of Planning and Development, City of Seattle
+Lyle Bicknell: Principal Urban Designer, Office of Planning and Community Development, City of Seattle

-Linda Chalker-Scott: Associate Professor of Horticulture and Landscape Architecture, Washington State University
+Linda Chalker-Scott: Professor and Extension Horticulturalist, Washington State University Puyallup Research and Extension Center

 James Diers: Neighbor Power